Neufund/ico-transparency-monitor/README.md

 ICO-Transprency-Monitor is a powerful tool that tracks ICOs for different features in order to evaluate how transparent these ICO's are.
 This is done by answering a number of questions, for example the availability of source code and quality of the ICOs smart-contract. <br/>

 In addition a number of generated graphs from these ICOs can help users assess statistically these ICOs.
-These graphs can be direcly used for publication and articles related to analsys if ICOs.
+These graphs can be direcly used for publication and articles related to analysis if ICOs.

-Currently a number of ICOs are already available and more can be manually added to the Transperancy-Monitor in order study a specific ICO or compare between diffrent ICOs.
+Currently a number of ICOs are already available and more can be manually added to the Transparency-Monitor in order study a specific ICO or compare between different ICOs.
 ## How it works

 ### Data Collection
 All [transactions](http://solidity.readthedocs.io/en/develop/introduction-to-smart-contracts.html#index-8) executed in the ethereum network are logged and stored as [blocks](http://solidity.readthedocs.io/en/develop/introduction-to-smart-contracts.html#blocks) in the public ethereum blockchain.
 These transactions can either be a transfer or execution of code in the form of a [Smart Contract](http://solidity.readthedocs.io/en/develop/introduction-to-smart-contract).<br/>

  When a Smart Contract is executed, it generates  [log](http://solidity.readthedocs.io/en/develop/introduction-to-smart-contracts.html#logs) events based on how it is programmed and what function is  executed at the time.
-In most cases ICOs are token generating smart contracts, where every token generation by the ICO's smart contract is perminantly logged in the blockchain.
+In most cases ICOs are token generating smart contracts, where every token generation by the ICO's smart contract is permanently logged in the blockchain.

  Using [Web3](https://github.com/ethereum/wiki/wiki/JavaScript-API#watch-callback-return-value) The ICO-Monitor takes the address of an ICO Smart Contract and scans through the whole blockchain and collects all token generation events logged by the ICO smart contract.

 ### Questions
-In addition to the collected data, ICO smart contracts are assigned a class based on a dicisopn matrix by manually answering these questions:
+In addition to the collected data, ICO smart contracts are assigned a class based on a decision matrix by manually answering these questions:

 1. Is ICO controlled by a smart contract? (some ICOs are entirely performed in the backend and smart contract is created post factum.
 Example ICONOMI